Music at Meadowridge

 Students in Middle and High School learn the fundamentals of music and sound as both instrumentalists and vocalists, as soloists and members of an ensemble.

-In Grades 6 through 8, students take part in a fine arts rotation, which includes musical instruction for one third of the year.
+In Grades 6 through 8, students participate in a fine arts rotation that includes musical instruction for one-third of the year.
 In Grades 9 and 10, students may elect to pursue music further as part of their arts elective.